Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

     _**Prerequisite:** Level 5+ Artificer_

-    Once per turn when you hit a target with an Arcane Firearm attack, you can force it to make a Constitution saving throw.
+    Once per turn when you hit a target with an Arcane Firearm attack, you can force it to make a **:d20-save: Constitution saving throw**{ .d20 }.
 On a failure, the target cannot take reactions, and its Speed is halved until the beginning of your next turn.

     ---